ariG23498/fine-tune-paligemma/.github/README.md

   + For General fine-tuning: `vanilla_ft.py`

 # Results
 We fine-tuned the model on two tasks: Image Captioning and Object detection.
-We also tuned the model on a specific task of "counting intersections" between lines inspired from [Lucas Beyer's blog plot on big_vision](https://lucasb.eyer.be/articles/bv_tuto.html).
-Check the corresponding code and dataset: [Count Intersection](count_intersection)
+We also tuned the model on a specific task of "counting intersections" between lines inspired from [VLMs are blind](https://vlmsareblind.github.io/) paper.
+Check the corresponding code and dataset in the `count_intersection` folder.
 ## Image Captioning

 For image captioning task we chose the [`tuxemon`](https://huggingface.co/datasets/diffusers/tuxemon) dataset which contains tuxemons, a spin-off of pokemons and their captions as descriptions.